hivesolutions/colony-print/README.md

 be used by the PDF generation infra-structure.
 For example, Calibri is one type of font that should be exported to a UNIX machine as many colony-generated documents use it.

+### Engines

+There are currently three engines available for printing in Colony Print:

+* `npcolony` - The [Colony NPAPI](https://github.com/hivesolutions/colony-npapi) engine, which is used for GDI printing on Windows and CUPS printing on Linux.
+* `gravo` - Which allows engraving of text and signatures using [Gravo Pilot](https://github.com/hivesolutions/gravo-pilot).
+* `text` - A simple virtual printer text engine that prints text to a simple plain text file and returns the file.

 ## Development

 To run a localhost development server, use the following commands: